logankeenan/api-definition/README.md

 ```

 The headers indicate to the client that the task to update the resource can be monitored at `/queue/789` and that the task will expire at some date in the future, regardless of success or failure.

+However, this approach should be a **last** resort; in almost all cases, persistence to a datastore is fast, so resources that require long-running updates should be rare.
+If you find yourself implementing or reusing a `task` resource for updates, it's a good idea to step back, profile requests, and see what can be done to speed up the API.

 #### Collection
 Entire collections should not be updated with a `PUT`.
 Instead, individual items should be updated.
 Should a client attempt to update a collection, the appropriate response code is a `405`.